yerimrim/open-source-task5/README.md

 **Space Recommendation** is a Python-based practice project designed to simulate a simple open source workflow.
 This project focuses on managing **contributors** and **issues**, performing basic data analysis, and generating reports.

+For detailed documentation, see `docs/project_documentation.md`.

 The main purpose of this repository is:

 * To practice contributing to open source projects
-* To understand project structure (README, LICENSE, CONTRIBUTING)
+* To understand project structure (README, LICENSE, CONTRIBUTING, DOCUMENTATION)
 * To simulate real-world collaboration scenarios

 ---

 ## 📌 Objectives

 This project aims to help beginners:

 * Understand how open source projects are structured